 B. The outer four feet of completely open, uncovered, cantilevered balconies that have a minimum of eight feet of vertical clearance below.

 “Building envelope” means the building pad, building footprint, and height restrictions, which define the maximum building area in which all development must occur.
+The building envelop is the area that remains for placing a structure on a site after building line, setback, side yard, height and bulk regulations are observed.

 “Building facade” means the exterior of a building located above ground and generally visible from public points of view.